“Papa, hurry up, we’ll be late!” I coaxed him along catching his eye in the mirror trying to rush him to his 80th birthday celebration.

 “It’s fine Papa, plus you’ll wear your hat since it’s cold.”
 I watched him tuck his shirt in and reach for his belt.
 He was pleased that he still had a full head of hair.

 Papa and I shared our hairstyles; we both wore it short, or rather I wore mine like his.
 Always had, except for a few years in my late teens after I stopped sharing his barber and had had gotten a perm.

 I can still remember my routine haircuts at around 8 years old.

 “Suman, the barber has come.”
 Mummy called.

-“Coming” I reluctantly turned the top corner of the page, closed my book, pushed myself off the shelf where I’d been reading the latest Tintin.
+“Coming” I reluctantly turned the top corner of the page, closed my book, and pushed myself off the shelf where I’d been reading the latest Tintin comic.